-Flying Squirrel Adventures is a collaborative initiative supported and enabled by various partners and spearheaded by several nature loving-individuals.
 We have an enthusiastic and talented team of nature facilitators who carefully plan and deliver each session.
 Every one of our facilitators has experience working with people in nature and have the required police checks for working with young people.
-At least one facilitator in each stream (Adults and Children) has first aid training and carries with them a first aid kit appropriate to the terrain and activities.
+At least one facilitator in each of our programs has first aid training and carries with them a first aid kit appropriate to the terrain and activities.
+Meet the team!

 Judy is excited to be a part of Flying Squirrel Adventures as it marries her interest in community organizing with her passion for connecting with nature.
 Judy has always loved spending time in the great outdoors.
 Quiet wanders or challenging hikes through the woods, beach combing and foraging wild edibles are some of her favorite activities.
 Despite growing up running through the woods and climbing trees, she found her naturalist tendencies peaked in the middle of Canada’s largest urban centre where she first started tracking coyotes, foraging medicinal plants and starting fires with friction.
 She discovered that nature can be as magical in an abandoned lot as in the middle of a wilderness area, the key is being ready to see it.
 Helping people rekindle their love of and comfort in nature through fun, engaging activities is her mission.